Coming to Consensus on an Appropriate Role for Health Departments in Abortion

 Even when scientific evidence is clear, political controversy about a public health issue can make it difficult for public health agencies to know how to proceed.
 This has been very clear during the COVID-19 pandemic, as public health officials have feared backlash while doing their work.
 But the pandemic is only the latest example of ways in which political controversy makes appropriate public health action more difficult.

-In our forthcoming article in the Journal of Public Health Management and Practice, “Reaching Consensus on Politicized Topics: A Convening of Public Health Professionals to Discuss Appropriate Abortion Activities for US Health Departments,” my colleagues — Nancy Berglas, Regan Johnson, and Sarah Roberts — and I describe a recent effort to engage public health professionals in discussions of how they could approach another politically controversial topic – abortion.
+In our recent article in the Journal of Public Health Management and Practice, “Reaching Consensus on Politicized Topics: A Convening of Public Health Professionals to Discuss Appropriate Abortion Activities for US Health Departments,” my colleagues — Nancy Berglas, Regan Johnson, and Sarah Roberts — and I describe a recent effort to engage public health professionals in discussions of how they could approach another politically controversial topic – abortion.

 As a public health professional who has worked both in academia and directly with health departments, I know how important it is to focus on the policies and other structural factors that affect the health and well-being of communities.
 The research evidence is clear: being unable to obtain an abortion harms the health and well-being of women, children, and families.
 A few years ago, members of our research team published a commentary describing what a public health practice approach to abortion could look like.
 Based on my experiences, though, I know that there’s a huge gap between research and implementation.
 Our colleagues in health departments have expressed a desire to engage with abortion in ways that de-center politics, but neither the research nor the commentary provide the tools to meet these needs.